JPMorgan: Navigating The Apocalypse In A Brink's Truck (NYSE:JPM)

 Their total allowance for credit losses - reserve buildup - is now at $34 billion, with half that waiting on credit card defaults.
 They are also exceeding their CET1 capital requirements by another $16 billion, which means JPMorgan has prepared for $51 billion in potential losses if necessary.

-Things may get so bad, JPMorgan not only has giant provisions for loan losses, but provisions for those provisions.
+Things may get so bad, JPMorgan not only has giant provisions for loan losses but provisions for those provisions.

 Their own "Extreme Adverse" scenario is even worse than the Fed's worst-case scenarios in the recent stress tests.
 They think that scenario would lead to something in the neighborhood of $20 billion in losses, so they have effectively added 155% to that to be even more cautious.
 Some color on their thinking from CEO Jaime Dimon: